datahub-project/datahub/docs/rfc/active/access-control/access-control.md

 Inside the filter will live a configurable chain of "Authenticators" that will be executed in sequence with the goal of resolving a standardized "Actor" object model, which will contain the following fields:

-1. `principal` (required): a unique identifier used on DataHub
+1. `principal` (required): a unique identifier used on DataHub, represented as a CorpUser urn
-2. `groups` (optional): a list of groups associated with the user
+2. `groups` (optional): a list of groups associated with the user, represented as a set of CorpGroup urns
-3. `metadata` (optional): freeform map of metadata properties that can be used when performing role mapping.

-Upon resolution of an "Actor" object, the authentication stage will be considered complete, and we will move into the "role resolution" phase.
+Upon resolution of an "Actor" object, the authentication stage will be considered complete.

-Responsibility 2: Role Resolution

-After resolving an Actor, the filter will perform Role Resolution, wherein the Actor is enriched with a set of resolved roles (list of strings).

-Specifically, we will introduce a `RoleMapper` object that includes the following capabilities:

-1. Maintain an in-memory cache of all stored Role Mappings
-    - Refreshes on role mapping updates + on a configurable interval
-2. Evaluates role mappings rules against a resolved Actor object
-3. Maintain an in-memory cache of resolved Actor roles

-This will be used within an **Authorizer** to authorize a particular action request.

-TBD: Whether role resolution will occur within or outside individual Authenticators.

-Responsibility 3: Saving to Thread Context
+Responsibility 2: Saving to Thread Context

-After resolving roles, the state of the "Actor" object will be updated to include those roles, and the Actor object will be written to the local ThreadContext, from which it will be retrieved to perform Authorization.
+After resolving the authenticated user, the state of the Actor object will be written to the local ThreadContext, from which it will be retrieved to perform Authorization.

 **Authorizer**